May 27th 1984

 He was player of the year in his first season as a Brewers player and won the Conference Premier title in the second.
 Continuing as a regular first choice in midfield, he totalled 247 appearances and scored 20 goals as Burton became established Football League members.

 After six years at Burton he had a short loan spell at York City and then joined Alfreton Town for 2013/14.
 He had one season there before joining Mickleover as a player initially, taking over the reins a year later to remain as player/manager.
-This is his sixth season in charge at the Don Amott Arena.
+This is his eighth season in charge at the Don Amott Arena.

 He also gained International honours with the Republic of Ireland Under 21’s, making five appearances.